csyhping/Photorealistic-Deep-Photo-Transfer/README.md

 - Masks with the same color is in the same group.
 - Now you have two ways to run the program.

-__1. Quick Run__.
+- __Quick Run__.
 You will get all final results in `examples/final_results`.
 The program will generate a result for every 100 iterations.
 ```
 python gen_all.py
 ```

-__2. Run Individually__.
+- __Run Individually__.
 You can also use the following two commands to operate with every single image.
   Run the following command to get painterly style transfer.
   ```
   th neuralstyle_seg.lua -content_image <input> -style_image <style> -content_seg <inputMask> -style_seg <styleMask> -index <id> -serial <intermediate_folder>